 Supplemental submissions are not required but can include:

-- still photographs provided on a merged pdf.
+- still photographs provided on a merged PDF* (highly recommended)

-All work samples must be online and the URL must be provided within the application; DO NOT PASSWORD PROTECT THE VIDEO LINKS YOU PROVIDE IN YOUR APPLICATION.
-All written statements must be submitted in PDF format within the application
+Submissions will be accepted via a link to YouTube or Vimeo in the online application; DO NOT PASSWORD PROTECT THE VIDEO LINKS YOU PROVIDE IN YOUR APPLICATION.
+All written statements must be submitted in PDF format within the application.
+Please include your name, discipline and date on each page of the written statements.

-EDITING: Submit two different examples of original work that best demonstrate talent and ability.
-Sample pieces of no more than 20 minutes are required (i.e., 40 minutes maximum for both samples); no editor reels will be accepted.
+Submit two different examples of original work of which you are the sole editor on that best demonstrates talent and ability.
+Sample pieces should be no more than 20 minutes per sample, and should demonstrate NARRATIVE ability.
+No editor reels are accepted.

 Submissions will be accepted via a link to YouTube or Vimeo in the online application.
 DO NOT PASSWORD PROTECT THE VIDEO LINKS YOU PROVIDE IN YOUR APPLICATION.

-Portfolio materials must be formatted as pdf files at 72ppi and please limit content to a maximum of 24 pages.
+Portfolio materials must be formatted as PDF files at 72ppi.
+Please limit content to a maximum of 24 pages.
+There is a file size limitation of 25mb when uploading your portfolio.
 A link to your personal design website and/or a link to a moving image production featuring the applicant's design work is optional but available via the application.
-And hard copy submissions may be sent to: Attn: Admissions, AFI Conservatory, 2021 North Western Avenue, Los Angeles, CA 90027.

-- Write a scene on the topic of "What Went Wrong" (five pages maximum); please include not only the scene but a synopsis of the scene for reference purposes.
+- Write a scene on the topic of "One False Move" (five pages maximum); please include not only the scene but a synopsis of the scene for reference purposes.

 The applicant's completed application, narrative statement, resume, letters of recommendation, transcripts (if applicable) along with the other required Admissions materials will be reviewed by the Admissions Committee to determine an interview.

-Interviews for Directing will be conducted in-person on the AFI campus.
-Interviews for all other disciplines are highly encouraged to be on the AFI campus but may be available via Skype.
+Interviews for all disciplines are highly encouraged to be on the AFI campus but may be available via Skype.

 The review and interview process will determine acceptance.